 1. Big on Protein.
 Hemp is one of very few plant-based proteins that provides a complete source of protein, containing 21 amino acids, including all nine essential amino acids.
 Plant-based protein is more digestible than animal sourced protein, meaning the body can utilize the nutrients more efficiently.

 3. Source of Fibre.
-Everyone can benefit from more fibre and hemp is a great source of both soluble and insoluble fibre.
+Hemp is a great source of both soluble and insoluble fibre.
 Three valuable reasons to increase your fibre intake are: to naturally keep the colon clear, to feel fuller longer and to help reduce sugar cravings.

 4. Minerals and Vitamins.
 Hemp is a powerhouse of nutrients and antioxidants.
-It is particularly rich in powerful antioxidants vitamin E, phytol and tocopherol all which fight free radicals and the aging process.
+It’s particularly rich in powerful antioxidants vitamin E, phytol and tocopherol all which fight free radicals and the aging process.
 Hemp is also a good source of magnesium, phosphorus and potassium.

 Hemp Seed Oil is made by cold pressing raw hemp seeds into an oil.
 This smooth green oil has a distinctive yet delicate, nutty flavour that will jazz up your meal.
 The oil provides the most concentrated form of omegas.